Patty López: 2016 California State Assembly

 She ran for reelection in 2016 and was successful in once again making the top two runoff in June 2016.

 López had the endorsement of the California League of Conservation Voters, SEIU United Healthcare Workers West, the California Teachers Association, SEIU State Service Employees Council, SEIU Local 2015, SEIU Local 99, United Teachers of Los Angeles, the California Nurses Association, Consumer Attorneys of California, the Sierra Club, the National Women's Political Caucus, Democrats for Israel, the Faculty Association of California Community Colleges, the Chicano Latino Immigrant Democratic Club of Los Angeles, the Alliance of Californians for Community Empowerment, the California Democratic Legislative Women’s Caucus, and the California Legislative Latino Caucus.
 She also earned the endorsement of the Los Angeles Daily News.

 2017 Los Angeles Unified School District Board of Education

 A week after losing her Assembly seat, the Los Angeles Times reported that López had filed papers to run for an open seat representing Los Angeles Unified School District 6 after incumbent Mónica Ratliff vacated the seat to run for Los Angeles City Council District 7.
 While López did not report any campaign financing or expenditures, relying on donated signs and volunteers, the California Charter School Association Advocates Independent Expenditure Committee reported spending $89,255.57 in mailings opposing her candidacy, claiming that during her Assembly tenure she voted "with conservatives in Sacramento."
 López lost the election by finishing in third place behind Kelly Gonez and Imelda Padilla.

+San Fernando City Council

+In 2024, she re-entered politics by running for San Fernando City Council.
+She placed second out of five candidates with 22% of the vote, winning one of the two seats available, and was sworn in December 2024.